-FSA Requirement HSD and CYFD will pursue federal funding to the maximum extent allowable through Medicaid and IV-E funding for traditional and culturally responsive treatments, interventions, and supports, including non-medicalized interventions, for Native Children in State Custody.
-(Due June 1, 2021) Co-Neutrals' Finding Based upon the Co-Neutrals' review and consideration of all available information, the State did not meet the Performance Standard for this IT in 2022.
+FSA HSD and CYFD will pursue federal funding to the maximum extent allowable Requirement through Medicaid and IV-E funding for traditional and culturally responsive treatments, interventions, and supports, including non-medicalized interventions, for Native Children in State Custody.
+(Due June 1, 2021) treatments, interventions, and supports, including non-medicalized interventions, for Native Children in State Custody.
+(Due June 1, 2021) Co-Neutrals' Based upon the Co-Neutrals' review and consideration of all available Finding information, the State did not meet the Performance Standard for this IT in 2022.
 Some foundational work had begun.

-Throughout 2022, CYFD and HSD report having met weekly to initiate collaborations with tribal entities, and explore opportunities to support Nations, Pueblos, and Tribes in their capacity building and expansion of what tribal members identify as culturally responsive and culturally competent interventions.
-229 These interventions may be tribally based, and unique to each tribe.
+Throughout 2022, CYFD and HSD report having met weekly to initiate collaborations with tribal entities, and explore opportunities to support Nations, Pueblos, and Tribes in their capacity building and expansion of what tribal members identify as culturally responsive and culturally competent interventions.229 These interventions may be tribally based, and unique to each tribe.
 CYFD and HSD both report meeting with representatives from tribal behavioral health providers to learn about services offered within their communities, and how to access these services.
 HSD also reports engaging with the Centennial Care MCOs, Indian Health Services (IHS), Tribal 638 facilities, Urban Clinics, and tribal communities to expand the delivery of services and benefits.
 HSD has shared examples of efforts with specific Nations, Pueblos, and Tribes to support reimbursement for Medicaid covered benefits.
-Specifically, a joint meeting by CYFD and HSD was held with the Pueblo of San Felipe Behavioral Health Services which has resulted in HSD providing technical assistance related to Medicaid enrollment and reimbursement for clinical services.
-HSD also reports working with the Navajo Nation Division of Behavioral Health and Mental Health Services to become an enrolled Medicaid provider.
+Specifically, a joint meeting by CYFD and HSD was held with the Pueblo of San Felipe Behavioral Health Services which has resulted in HSD providing technical assistance related to Medicaid enrollment and reimbursement for clinical services to become an enrolled Medicaid provider.